 Key Outcomes

-• More flexible career paths that support cross-functional teams and a growth mindset
+• More flexible and equitable career paths that promote cross-functional growth and remove systemic bias.

 Key Metrics